HenryFChapman/henryfchapman.github.io/aboutme.md

 subtitle: What I Do and What I Did
 ---

-Currently, I'm a researcher at [Infegy] (https://www.infegy.com), a data analytics and visualization company based in Kansas City.
+Currently, I'm a researcher at [Infegy](https://www.infegy.com), a data analytics company based in Kansas City.

 In a past life, I was a data analyst that worked for prosecutors' offices around the country.
 I started a Crime Strategies Unit to track gun violence in Kansas City.
 I also wrote software to help attorneys investigate violent crimes.
 I led a project examining racial disparities with drug cases that resulted in a 90% reduction in narcotics related felony prosecutions in Kansas City.
 I built dashboards that monitor how cases flow through the office and guide executive decision making.